couchbase-partners/google-deployment-manager-couchbase/marketplace/README.md

 # Create Solutions

-Couchbase has two solutions in Cloud Launcher.
-Those can be edited in the Partner Portal [here](https://console.cloud.google.com/partner/solutions?project=couchbase-public).
+Couchbase has multiple solutions on the GCP Marketplace.
+The offers can be edited in the Partner Portal [here](https://console.cloud.google.com/partner/solutions?project=couchbase-public).
 The copy for the solutions is as follows:

 ## 1 - Solution Metadata